Bannon Is Right About Korea

 It’s time to end the war of words and deescalate military threats.

-As one retired senior US commander said, North Korea building ICBMs with nuclear warheads is “a done deal”.
+As one retired senior U.S. commander said, North Korea building ICBMs with nuclear warheads is “a done deal.”
 A pre-emptive American military strike on this capability would be far more dangerous and deadly than the use of deterrence to prevent its use.

 Hopefully, if Trump doesn’t understand this, H.R.
-McMasters and James Mattis do.
+McMaster and James Mattis do.

 Most likely, American military and foreign policy experts won’t officially accept the reality of North Korea as a nuclear power.
 But hopefully, they will continue the decades long American policy under both Republican and Democratic Presidents, of avoiding provocative military measures against North Korea.